eregs/regulations-core/README.md

 ## Requirements

-This application requires Python 2.7
+This application requires Python 2.7 (including PyPy), 3.3, 3.4, 3.5

 Requirements are retrieved and/or build automatically via pip (see below).